rosell-dk/webp-express/README.txt

 == Changelog ==

+= 0.10.0 =
+* Introduced "Operation modes" in order to keep setting screens simple but still allow tweaking
+* WebP Express can now be used in conjunction with Cache Enabler and ShortPixel
+* Cache-Control header is now added in *.htaccess*, when redirecting directly to existing webp

+For more info, see the closed issues on the 0.10.0 milestone on the github repository: https://github.com/rosell-dk/webp-express/milestone/7?closed=1

 = 0.9.1 =
 *(released 28 dec 2018)*
 * Fixed critical bug causing blank page on options page